ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 | CF_TARGET_URL | For deployments, the URL of IBM Bluemix&reg; or Cloud Foundry. |
 | IDS_VERSION | For deployments, the version of the app that is being deployed or the source identifier. |

-## Pre-installed resources
+## Preinstalled resources
 {: #deliverypipeline_resources}

-Several runtimes, tools, and Node modules are pre-installed in every pipeline.
+Several runtimes, tools, and Node modules are preinstalled in every pipeline.

 ### Runtimes and tools